osmandapp/web/main/docs/versions/free-versions.md

 Release date: 06/2022

 * Widgets redesign: new Look &  Feel, group by Pages, change order and combine as you  want.
-* Hiking / Cycling / Travel routes: tap on the route symbol and get full information about the route.
+* Hiking / Cycling / Travel routes: tap the route symbol and get full information about the route.
 * Favorite groups: set default appearance for new points in the group
 * Fixes: online tile-maps auto-update